Santosh0369/Retail-Data-Exploration-Uncovering-Sales-Trends-Customer-Insights-Using-SQL/README.md

 ---

-# 💬 Interview Explanation (Use This!)

-> "This SQL script performs end-to-end exploratory data analysis on a retail data warehouse.
-It begins with schema exploration using INFORMATION_SCHEMA, analyzes dimensions like customers and products, evaluates date ranges, and computes key business KPIs such as total sales and orders.
-It also includes ranking analysis to identify top and bottom performing products and customers using aggregation and window functions."

----

-# 🧠 Simple Summary

-👉 In one line:

-> This code **explores data, calculates KPIs, and identifies top/bottom performers in a retail dataset using SQL**

----

-If you want next step, I can:

 * Turn this into **real business insights (like storytelling for interviews)**
 * Or give **advanced SQL questions based on this script (Amazon-level)** 🚀